jezza64/jbnotes/Crypto_Defi_Dapps.md

 Allows any synthetic asset with a price.

 May: value about $4bn, TVL 1.8bn and not really growing.
-Recc by VC guy.
+Recommended by VC guy.

-### liquidation and disputes
+#### liquidation and disputes

 anyone can liquidate based on price feed vs collateral.
 dispute this liquidation within the Liquidation liveness period.